NASA-PDS/validate/README.md

 $ pip install pre-commit git+https://github.com/NASA-AMMOS/slim-detect-secrets.git@exp
 ```

-You can then establish a secrets baseline in your Maven-based repository:
+If you encounter a failed secrets check run, you can establish a secrets baseline in your Maven-based repository:

     detect-secrets scan . \
         --all-files \